-Red Lion man facing charges after punching victim in the face after his Xbox was taken for breaking “house rules”
+Red Lion man facing charges after punching victim in the face after argument over Xbox

 Police attempted to contact Chen by phone several times, but were unsuccessful.

-Authorities were also unable to locate Chen after canvasing the area.
+Authorities were also unable to locate Chen after canvassing the area.